-Associate Professor Tineke WATER is the Director of Research at the University of Puthisastra, Phnom Penh.
+Dr Tineke WATER is a Public Health Consultant with the World Bank Cambodia and visiting Professor of Public Health at the Cambodian University of Technology, Phnom Penh, Cambodia.
 She holds a PhD (child health) from AUT University, New Zealand, and a MA in Development Studies (with a focus on Global Health) from the University of Auckland, New Zealand.

 Senior Academic Advisor